Tiberriver256/Tiberriver256.GitHub.io/_posts/2016-01-25-SAPGUI-Scripting.md

 The real problem though is that particular COM object is only available in 32-bit PowerShell which means you have to either script for 32-bit or run **Start-Job -RunAs32 -ScriptBlock { [Code here] }** which isn't the funnest way to code.

 There ya have it though, I hope someone finds it useful.
 Like I said at the beginning of this post, there are better solutions out there for this.
 I know the community at AutoIT have made some nice tooling around SAPGUI scripting.
 It would be nice if we could bring more of it into PowerShell somehow.

+P.S.
+If you're looking for a better script recorder than the SAPGUI built-in tooling [http://tracker.stschnell.de/](http://tracker.stschnell.de/) is the best I've found.